 Charles County Water Trails

 The Charles County Water Trails were developed though a partnership between Maryland Department of Natural Resources and Charles County.
 Originally produced in 2008, this map was updated and reprinted in 2014.
 It is designed for field use and is printed on durable, waterproof, tear-proof paper.
 This publication depicts four paddling routes in Charles County including trails along Mattawoman Creek, the lower Potomac River, Port Tobacco River and Nanjemoy Creek.
 Detailed information associated with each trail is provided including launch site and support facilities such as restrooms, picnic areas and parking areas.
-This map is available through the DNR Outdoor Store at http://shopdnr.com/watertrails.aspx and from the Charles County Parks Department.
-Download an electronic version of Charles County Water Trails map.
+View a PDF of the Charles County map at https://www.charlescountyparks.com/home/showdocument?id=22

 Potomac River Water Trail: Lower Potomac